DNN is not all you need: Parallelizing Non-Neural ML Algorithms on Ultra-Low-Power IoT Processors: Experimental Evaluation

-Due to a limited FP computations usage, RF presents lower performance improvement when switching the FP emulation support and moving to a FPU-native platform.
-On the baseline, RF demands about 16.8~kcycles deploying only the \_\_\texttt{lesf2} libgcc emulation routine to compare feature values with thresholds.
-By showing a 54.23\% FP instructions, RVfplib allows improving only a limited fraction of the workload, thus leading to 12.4~kcycles with a 1.36\(\times\) speedup with respect to the baseline.
-Leveraging the PULP-OPEN FPU brings down the execution time to about 7~kcycles with a reduced speedup of 2.38\(\times\) owing to a 6.39\% kernel FLOP intensity.
+\REVA{ Adopting SW-optimized FP emulation libraries on IoT FPU-less platforms leads to several advantages also for latency and energy efficiency.
+GEMM- and MS-based algorithms are almost dominated by FP computations, featuring 75\% to 90\% of FP instructions.
+Leveraging small optimized RBfplib routines leads to 36.7\%-47.34\% energy usage reduction, demanding about 190~\(\mu\)J per GEMM-based and k-Means inference and 26.4~\(m\)J for kNN.
+Consequently, such Non-Neural ML kernels present higher latency percentage reductions, enabling running inferences on GAP8 in about 352~\(m\)s for kNN and 2.5~\(p\)s for the remaining.
+GNB transcendental routines high usage and RF reduced FP computations ratio limit energy and latency improvements to 26.2\%-28.8\% compared to libgcc deployment on GAP8.
+Instead, leveraging PULP-OPEN FPU-native support reduces such resources by up to 99\%, requiring down to 3.7~\(\mu\)J and 75~\(\mu\)s per GEMM-based inference. }

-Regarding the memory footprint, adopting RVfplib emulation library enables reducing the code size from 3.96\% to 7.92\% with respect to libgcc emulation.
-While leveraging PULP-OPEN FPU-native support allows reducing the code size dramatically up to 41.71\% considering libgcc support.
+\REVA{ Adopting RVfplib on GAP8 to execute RF reduces the code size by only 3.9\% due to the low FP computations ratio, while the other kernels reach a 7.9\% lowering.
+Lastly, PULP-OPEN FPU-native support decreases the code size up to 42\%, considering libgcc support. }